MujithabaFarahi/cinec-movie-booking-app/README.md

 ## 🏗 Architecture & Workflow Diagram

 The Cinec Movies App follows a client-server architecture using Flutter for the frontend and Firebase for the backend.
-Below is an overview of the architecture and workflow:

-ChatGPT said:
-Here’s a Markdown section for Architecture & Workflow Diagram with a textual diagram you can use in your README:

-markdown
-Copy code

-## 🏗 Architecture & Workflow Diagram

-The Cinec Movies App follows a client-server architecture using Flutter for the frontend and Firebase for the backend.

       +-------------------+       +--------------------+